asdyxcyxc/FULLSHADE.github.io/_posts/2020-04-20-Windows-10-kaslr-infoleak.md

 ![in windbg](https://raw.githubusercontent.com/FULLSHADE/FULLSHADE.github.io/master/static/img/_posts/inWindbg.png)

 We can define this structure to include the Win32ClientInfo for future use.
-The [0x3E] within our structure definition is reflated to the value within it being a member in the TEB, 3E = 62 in hex, and you can see that in the above WinDBG output image.
+The [0x3E] within our structure definition is related to the value within it being a member in the TEB, 3E = 62 in hex, and you can see that in the above WinDBG output image.

 ```
 typedef struct _TEB {